bxparks/AceRoutine/README.md

 This prints "Hello, ", then waits one second, and then prints "World!".
 At the same time, the LED blinks on and off.

-`HelloScheduler` implements the same thing using the `CoroutineScheduler`:
+The [HelloScheduler.ino](examples/HelloScheduler) sketch implements the same thing using the `CoroutineScheduler`:

 ```
+#include <AceRoutine.h>
+using namespace ace_routine;

-// same as above
+... // same as above

 void setup() {
   delay(1000);